 Persistent storage for confidential applications in the cloud requires a bit of attention.
 By design, SGX sealing keys are unique to a single CPU, which means using the default SGX sealing methods has some caveats.
 For example, sealing data while running on one host could mean the data can’t be unsealed when running on another host later on.

-As described here, the Coordinator provides Marbles with virtual sealing keys making persistence straightforward for your applications.
+As described in our secrets management chapter, the Coordinator provides Marbles with virtual sealing keys making persistence straightforward for your applications.
 Using virtual sealing keys, data can be unsealed independently of the host a Marble is running on.

 Still, the Coordinator itself must keep its state persistent somehow.
 When being pinned to a single host the default SGX sealing methods are used.
 However, when the Coordinator is moved to a another physical host, a manual step is required to ensure the Coordinator’s state can be recovered.
 Therefore, the Manifest allows for specifying a special Recovery Key.
 The Recovery Key is a public RSA key.
-Upong startup, the Coordinator encrypts its own symmetric state-encryption key for this public key.
-The holder of the corresponding private key can use this key to recover the Coordinator, as is described here.
+Upon startup, the Coordinator encrypts its own symmetric state-encryption key for this public key.
+The holder of the corresponding private key can use this key to recover the Coordinator, as is described in our recovery chapter.